 Ireland is becoming more and more credit card friendly, but often times when you get out of the bigger towns, cash is still king.
 I can’t tell you how many times I have visited a local market with amazing items to purchase and did not have the cash on me.
 Also, many taxis still prefer cash only.
 Take out some Euros while in the Republic of Ireland.
 If you head to the North, you will have to have Pounds or exchange a little money.
 Although I will say we have found that more places in the north take credit cards even in small towns.

-International cell service can get pricey and WiFi isn’t as common as you might hope especially when road tripping around the country.
+International cell service can get pricey on the Emerald Isle and WiFi isn’t as common as you might hope especially when road tripping around the country.
 Consider renting a pocket WiFi device from Travel WiFi ireland (make sure to read all the terms and conditions to make sure it is right for your needs.)
 I used it on my trip around the Wild Atlantic Way and it was fantastic!
 I used it as a hotspot for my phone which then gave me access to GPS and for social media.
 You can connect several devices wireless as well which means the whole family will be happy along the way.

 When to Go To Ireland

 Anytime!!
 The weather in Ireland is often quite unpredictable, which makes it difficult to say what exactly is the best time of year to visit.
 What you can predict is that it will rain on your visit regardless of the season!
 Early summer is a wonderful time to go to Ireland as you can often be graced with warm clear days, but this is also high season making accommodation more expensive and harder to come by at the last minute.
 It is also possible to get beautiful rain free days in spring or the fall.
 You just never know.